delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 This should all look familiar.
 It is precisely what we defined in our source config schema.
 As expected, there are two entries, one for our `name` property, and one for `path`.

 For example, in the above screenshot, we are specifying that we want to sync the `/bin` directory from the remote host, and we want to call it `Binaries`.
+You can pick any directory and name that you want.

 Once you have added one or more source configs, you will be able to sync, this is covered on the next page.